csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 The ObjectStore database system uses a different approach to persistent pointers.
 It uses normal pointer types to store persistent pointers.
 This poses two problems: (1) in-memory pointer sizes may be only 4 bytes, which is too small to use with databases larger than 4 gigabytes, and (2) when an object is moved on disk, in-memory pointers to its old physical location are meaningless.
 ObjectStore uses a technique called “hardware swizzling” to address both problems; it prefetches objects from the database into memory, and replaces persistent pointers with in-memory pointers, and when data are stored back on disk, in-memory pointers are replaced by persistent pointers.
 When on disk, the value stored in the in-memory pointer field is not the actual persistent pointer; instead, the value is looked up in a table that contains the full persistent pointer value.

 - **Creation of persistent objects**: The C++ new operator is used to create per- sistent objects by defining an “overloaded” version of the operator that takes extra arguments specifying that it should be created in the database.
-Thus in- stead of new T(), one would call new (db) T() to create a persistent object, where db identifies the database.
+Thus instead of new T(), one would call new (db) T() to create a persistent object, where db identifies the database.

 - **Class extents**: Class extents are created and maintained automatically for each class.
 The ODMG C++ standard requires the name of the class to be passed as an additional parameter to the new operation.
 This also allows multiple extents to be maintained for a class, by passing different names.